 34 Quick Breakfast Ideas That Actually Fill You Up

-Instant oatmeal is fast; the trick is making it taste less like a packet.
-Stir in nut butter, cinnamon, chopped nuts, or fresh fruit.
-A pinch of salt helps the flavors pop, especially in sweet oatmeal.
-If you use plain oats, you can control the sugar and make it your own.
+Instant oatmeal is quick to prepare; the only trick is to make it taste less processed.
+Add nut butter, cinnamon, chopped nuts, or fresh fruit.
+A pinch of salt amplifies flavor even in sweet oatmeal.
+Using plain oats allows you to adjust the sugar and tailor it to your preference.

 12) Chia Pudding